 Once you have your toolkit, make sure you know where to get your supplies.
 On the right site you should be able to search for your model number and find what you need in no time.

 Watch Plenty of You Tube Videos

 You Tube is a wonderful free resource for any new DIYer!
 There are books, magazines, and apps you can use, too.

 Know When To Call in A Pro

 If something could be dangerous to you or others in your household, or if it could cause even more damage should it go wrong, leave it to a professional.
+Especially in key spaces such as your kitchen or bathroom renovation.
 Know when to quit!